Nomikxyz/MorseCodeChat/README.md

 # MorseCodeChat
 Anonymous chat with Morse Code.
-No usernames or anything else to get in the way- just two annoying sounds that get sent to every person on the server when you click a button.
+Just your anonymous ID - nothing else to get in the way betwee you and two annoying sounds that get sent to every person on the server when you click a button.

-In order to both send and receive tone messages, use Chrome.
-Firefox and other mobile browsers I've tested this with have not been able to send messages, though you will be able to hear any audio traffic.
+Sending and receiving messages on mobile browsers is now possible.

 # Requirements